- Welcome to Open Access College

 Health and Well Being

-Food and nutrition is also important for staying healthy.
+Food and nutrition are also important for staying healthy.
 Power your body with the right type of fuel in order for growth, development and a healthy lifestyle

 A balanced diet for a teenager includes the following: